open-telemetry/opamp-spec/specification.md

 at the specified URL SHOULD support range requests to allow for resuming downloads.

-<h4 id="content_hash">content_hash</h4>
+#### content_hash

-The hash of the file content.
+The SHA256 hash of the file content.
 Can be used by the Agent to verify that the file was downloaded correctly.

 #### signature